tikv/community/committee/sig-governance/SIG-GOVERNACE.md

-# SIG Governace
+# SIG Governance

 The full name of SIG is Special Interest Group.
-Please refer to [Community Organization](/GOVERNACE.md#developer-group-structure).
+Please refer to [Community Organization](/GOVERNANCE.md#developer-group-structure).
 SIGs mainly aggregate a group of Active Contributors, and conducts in-depth research & contributions to one or more TiKV modules, and is promoted to Reviewer, Committer within the SIG.

-## SIG Role and Organizational Governace
+## SIG Role and Organizational Governance

-The SIG follows the role definitions in the [GOVERNACE](/GOVERNACE.md).
+The SIG follows the role definitions in the [GOVERNANCE](/GOVERNANCE.md).
 The SIG is subject to the following rules:

 - Before starting a SIG, the charter will be established in advance.
 Please refer [Create the SIG charter](#Create-the-SIG-charter) to create the charter
 - Except for holidays, the regular meeting is organized at least once every two weeks.